trueheart78/book-notes/poodr/ch9-cost-effective-tests.md

 ## Testing Duck Types

-Creating tests that role players can share and returning to the original problem and uses shareable tests to prevent test doubles from becoming obsolete.
+Create tests that role players can share and returning to the original problem and uses shareable tests to prevent test doubles from becoming obsolete.

 ### Testing Roles

-If you run into code that uses the antipatter of class checking to know which message to send, consider refactoring to a better design before writing tests.
+If you run into code that uses the antipattern of class checking to know which message to send, consider refactoring to a better design before writing tests.
 It's a rare case that this is the recommended course of action, but with the code being so fragile, this is the one time.